I really love Sriracha on anything, so I was excited to use it as a glaze on these chicken wings mixed with BBQ sauce.

-For those of you who didn't see my last post about the Pit Barrel Cooker, here's the skinny: the Pit Barrel Cooker is a commercially available grill made from a barrel (some refer to these as UDS- “Ugly Drum Smoker”).
-The Pit Barrel Cooker is loved for its ease of use that yields flavorful results.
+For those of you who didn't see my post about the Pit Barrel Cooker, here's the skinny: the Pit Barrel Cooker is a commercially available grill made from a barrel (some refer to these as UDS, or “Ugly Drum Smoker”).
+It is loved for its ease of use that yields flavorful results.

-Some differences with the Pit Barrel Cooker- you can “hang” meat from the top, you also have a grate for grilling.
-The barrel itself seems to produce a flavor profile that is unique to the cooker (perhaps this is a mixture of the materials, where the meat is placed, the charcoal at the bottom?).
+Some differences with the Pit Barrel and other cookers: you can “hang” meat from the top, you also have a grate for grilling.
+The Pit Barrel itself seems to produce a flavor profile that is unique to the cooker (perhaps this is a mixture of the materials, where the meat is placed, the charcoal at the bottom?).

-Anyway, for my second cook I took Noah’s (owner of Pit Barrel Cooker) cue from his video and followed his directions for wings, down to the recipe he used.
+Anyway, for my second cook I took Noah Glanville's (owner of Pit Barrel Cooker) cue from his video and followed his directions for wings, down to the recipe he used.
 I started by dusting the wings with the Pit Barrel Cooker All Purpose rub, then finished them with a BBQ/Sriracha sauce glaze while on the cooker.

-- 20 Chicken Drummettes (or “wings” if you prefer, I'm a “drummette” person)
+- 20 chicken drummettes (or “wings” if you prefer, I'm a “drummette” person)

-- Pit Barrel Cooker All Purpose Pit Rub OR a BBQ rub that doesn't have sugar
+- Pit Barrel Cooker All Purpose Pit Rub (or a BBQ rub that doesn't have sugar)

-- 1/2 cup or more of BBQ Sauce
+- 1/2 cup (or more) of BBQ sauce

 - 2 tbsp Sriracha